Michalyss/simple-math-evaluation-program/README.md

 this is the SMEP++ program the offical transition between c and c++ in SMEP

 what is SIN?
-SIN is the spem interactive console
+SIN is the smep interactive console